tenstorrent/tt-metal/models/demos/t3000/llama2_70b/README.md

     scp -r 10.230.36.208:/home/llama-data/tokenizer.model <path_to_checkpoint_dir>
     ```

-### For Users without TT VPN Access
+### For Users without TT-VPN Access

-If you do not have access to TT VPN, follow these steps to download the weights directly from Meta and use the repacking script:
+If you do not have access to TT-VPN, follow these steps to download the weights directly from Meta and use the repacking script:

 1. **Download the Llama2-70B weights from Meta (https://llama.meta.com/):**

-2. **Repack the weights:**
+2. **Repack the weights and copy params.json:**
     ```bash
     # This concatenates the sharded checkpoints and makes it easier for us to load.
     python models/demos/t3000/llama2_70b/scripts/repack_weights.py <path_to_checkpoint_dir> <repacked_output_dir>